TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 using the *spec* keyword argument.
 Accessing methods / attributes on the mock that don't exist on your specification object will immediately raise an attribute error.
-If you change the implementation of your specification, then tests that use that class will start failing immediately without you having to instantiate the class in those tests.
+If you change the implementation of your specification, then tests that use that kundi will start failing immediately without you having to instantiate the kundi in those tests.

     >>> mock = Mock(spec=SomeClass)
     >>> mock.old_method()